36node/docker-nginx-react/README.md

 * APP_VERSION: App version.
 * APP_WORKDIR: the root direactory of your app running in the docker container, usally you do not need to change it.
-* APP_BASE_PATH: some times you would want to put several sites under one domain, then sub path prefix is required.
+* APP_BASENAME: some times you would want to put several sites under one domain, then sub path prefix is required.
 * API_GATEWAY & API_PLACEHOLDER: An api call start with a specific path, then the container will proxy the request to API_GATEWAY.